epics-base/pvaPy/README.md

 #### 1. Configure PvaPy

-This can be done manually, or using autoconf.
+This can be done manually (all platforms), or using autoconf (on Linux and OSX).

 For manual configuration: Read the comments in both the `configure/RELEASE` and `configure/CONFIG_SITE` files and follow the instructions given there.